silhavyj/KIV-DS-Distributed-Cache/README.md

 * `DELETE <ip> <key>` - Deletes the value that is stored with the given key.
     * Just like the `PUT` method, it propagates the update up the tree structure.

 Each node knows the IP address of the root node (it is passed into the container as an environment variable).
-Once a node starts up, it connects to the root node to retrieve the IP address of its corresponding parent node.
-After, that it registers with the Zookeeper.
+Once a node starts up, it connects to the root node to retrieve the IP address of its parent node.
+After, that it registers with the Zookeeper, where the entire structure is visualized.

+## Utils

+There was an additional node added into the system, which contains a few utility scripts to test out the functionality of the system.
+The user can connect to it by executing the f